Objectives

 Research question

-Under what political conditions do elites adopt and promote social protection policies in sub-Saharan Africa, and, in particular, how is this shaped by political settlements and transnational ideas?
+Under what political conditions do elites adopt and promote social protection policies in sub-Saharan Africa and, in particular, how is this shaped by political settlements and transnational ideas?

 Methods and research design

-The research will have four main components:
+The research has three main components:

 - An historical analysis of each country’s political settlements.